the-mac/integration_test_preview/README.md

   <a href="https://pub.dartlang.org/packages/integration_test_preview"><img src="https://img.shields.io/pub/v/integration_test_preview.svg"></a>
 </p>

-## Integration Test Preview

 Integration Test Preview has pre-configured methods that allow for faster test deployment for end to end (e2e) test coverage (using Android and iOS platform UIs).
-The Integration Test Preview is based upon the [Integration Test Helper](https://pub.dev/packages/integration_test_helper) and [Device Preview](https://pub.dev/packages/device_preview) packages, and does much more with the combination of the two of them.
-It also allows for specific device size screenshots for the app stores, generated locally in your project path.
+This package is based upon the [Integration Test Helper](https://pub.dev/packages/integration_test_helper) and [Device Preview](https://pub.dev/packages/device_preview) packages, and does much more with the combination of the two of them.
+It also allows for specific device size preview screenshots for the app stores, generated locally in your project path.

 <p align="center">
   <img width="460" src="https://raw.githubusercontent.com/the-mac/integration_test_preview/main/media/integration_test_preview.gif" alt="Integration Test Preview" />